Developing Oracy

 -

-What thinking routines or scaffolds do you use to help pupils organise their ideas?
-If you were to increase this aspect of practice, what would you need to do?
+What thinking routines or scaffolds could help pupils organise their ideas?

 -